 JOIN THE LOWELL FILM COLLABORATIVE AT THE LUNA THEATER EVERY TUESDAY NIGHT!

 Join us for “LFC Tuesdays at The Luna Theater,” our specially curated films every Tuesday night featuring indie, classic, and cult fare!
 The Luna Theater features film screenings and live performances every Thursday through Sunday.
 Visit LunaLowell.com for tickets and show times.

-CLICK HERE to view this month’s “LFC Tuesdays” schedule
+CLICK HERE to view this month’s “LFC Tuesdays” trailers and movie info

 . . .

 Join us every last Tuesday of the month from January – June for our 2015 “Land, Air & Water” Eco Film Series in partnership with Lowell Parks & Conservation Trust and Lowell National Historical Park.
 All films are FREE ADMISSION and start at 6:30pm at the Lowell National Historical Park Visitor Center, 246 Market Street in downtown Lowell!

 CLICK HERE to view the entire “Eco Film Series” schedule